zhShahoo1/3SONIC-V2/readme.txt

-This version of code can create dicom series automatically
+This version of code can create dicom series automatically and it is faster than older versions